2023-Sustainable Industrial Processing Summit

 Cite this article as:

 Hu K, wang x, liu c, Ren B, Ewing A, Tian Z. (2023).
 MICRO-ELECTROCHEMISTRY AND RAMAN SPECTROSCOPY FOR SINGLE CELL ANALYSIS.
-In F. Kongoli, T. Yoshikawa, H. Inufusa, C. A. Amatore, H-Y. Chen, W-H. Huang, H. Van Goor (Eds.), Sustainable Industrial Processing Summit Ozawa Intl.
+In F. Kongoli, T. Yoshikawa, H. Inufusa, C. A. Amatore, H-Y. Chen, W-H. Huang, H. Van Goor (Eds.), Sustainable Industrial Processing Summit Volume 7 Ozawa Intl.
 Symp. / Oxidative Stress of Human Beings (pp. 85-86).
 Montreal, Canada: FLOGEN Star Outreach